Tours, Workshops & Events

 Thanks for checking out Vivid Aspect Photography events!

-Looking forward across 2014, I’ll also be continuing my series of field-intensive photo tours begun in 2010, based at the award-winning Aurum Lodge in beautiful David Thompson Country, and other events around Alberta.
-I also will repeat the photo tour of amazing landscape and summer light in fabulous Iceland.
+Looking forward across 2014 – 2015, I’ll also be continuing my series of field-intensive photo tours begun in 2010, based at the award-winning Aurum Lodge in beautiful David Thompson Country.
+If you want to explore the seasons in the front ranges of the Canadian Rockies, one of these tours may be just the ticket.